Lydia Sweatt is a writer, bookworm, and bass guitar enthusiast. When she goes outside, a bicycle goes with her.

 3. YouTube Tags Will Help Your Video Rank Higher

 It’s easy to look at tags and subconsciously think of them as keywords.
 But YouTube has debunked this myth plenty of times.
-So now it’s best to accept that video tags won’t help anyone discover your videos; in fact, they do something else entirely.
+So, now, it’s best to accept that video tags won’t help anyone discover your videos; in fact, they do something else entirely.

 “Tags can be useful if the content of your video is commonly misspelled.
 Otherwise, tags play a minimal role in your video's discovery,” YouTube states on its support page.

-4. One Bad Video Will Hurt Your Channel
+4. Using AI Will Ruin Your Channel

 Whether you’re a small or large creator, making bad videos is part of the journey.
 It happens when you’re just starting out and trying to learn how YouTube works.
-It also happens when you’ve been creating for a while but want to experiment with new videos.
-Either way, you can’t always make a smash hit — and that’s OK.
-You’ll learn as you go, and YouTube won’t penalize you for it.

-5. You Need Expensive Equipment to Make Viral Videos
+6. You Need Expensive Equipment to Make Viral Videos

 It’s only natural that a cinematographer has crystal-clear footage from a high-end camera.
 It makes sense that a photographer shoots better photos with advanced technology.